Service Dogs for Depression: What You Need to Know

 A service dog for depression can provide emotional support and comfort to individuals experiencing depression.
 They are trained to perform specific tasks that can help alleviate symptoms of depression, such as providing physical contact, reminding their owner to take medication, and interrupting self-harming behaviors.

 In this article, we will discuss the benefits of service dogs and how they may assist an individual who is diagnosed with depression.
 We will also talk a little bit about obtaining a service dog and the things that you should keep in mind when you are looking to adopt a service dog as part of the treatment process for depression.
-Read on to learn everything you need to know.

-It is important to note that a psychiatric service dog differs from both emotional support animals, mobility assistance dogs, and medical service animals because they are trained to help with specific mental health conditions.
+It is important to note that a psychiatric service dog differs from emotional support animals, mobility assistance dogs, and medical service animals because they are trained to help with specific mental health conditions.

 Below, we will give you more information on the differences between these support animal types.